LokimuKH19/POD-PINN-LFR-MCP-Design-Framework/README.md

 CFD is great, but slow.
 This approach tries to bridge that with a light, learnable model that still respects physics (see the explanation of the results in the paper).
 Think of it as:
 **“I want to *guess smart*, not *simulate slow*.”**

 During my undergrad, my thesis was all about building a digital twin for the LFR MCP.
 Back then, I went with a **pure PINN** approach.
 It worked — kind of.
-The relative error in the flow field was around **15%**, which isn’t bad.
-**BUT** the dataset was *huge*, training was *painfully slow*, and I nearly didn’t graduate because of it 💀
+The relative error in the flow field was around **15%**, which isn’t bad.  **BUT** the dataset was *huge*, training was *painfully slow*💀

 So I’ve been on the hunt for a better way ever since.
 This POD-PINN thing?
 It’s a work-in-progress.
 It **needs way less data** (yay!) but the accuracy?
 Still not ideal (meh).